 Officially, the laws aimed at restraining luxury, extravagance with respect to apparel, food, furniture, etc. However, they served to enforce and reinstate social hierarchies and morals through restrictions on clothing, food and luxury expenditures.
 Instituting these laws permitted easy identification of social rank and privileges.
 No wonder that these laws were often abused for social discrimination and stigmatizing disfavored groups.
 For instance, the Jew hat (more on this in the history of hats).
 Most importantly, for those in power, the laws prevented commoners from imitating the appearance of aristocrats.

-Sometimes sumptuary laws served to favor national products and employment.
+Sometimes these laws served to favor national products and employment.
 The 1571 Act of Parliament, for instance, served to stimulate the domestic wool production and industry in England.

 During the colonial times, sumptuary laws prohibited wearing native clothing and hairstyles.
-Again, this requirement served to sell the products of the oppressor.
+This requirement served to sell the products of the oppressor to the oppressed people.

 The Plague Led to New Prosperty and Restrictions